Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Mitigating Repetition Bias

 \section{Mitigating Repetition Bias}

 While the question of which source preferences LLMs \textit{should} have is complex (see our \nameref{sec:ethics}), repetition bias is clearly dangerous, as it renders models vulnerable to adversarial attacks.
-Ideally, models should remain consistent with their original source preferences even with repetition, which prompting models to consider credibility does not accomplish.
+Ideally, models should remain consistent with their original source preferences even with repetition, which repetition-aware prompting does not accomplish.
 Therefore, we propose a teacher-student knowledge distillation paradigm to minimize differences in model preferences between inputs with and without repeated information.
 Additional details for replication are in Appendix \ref{sec:mitigation-details}.

-\paragraph{Training and test data.} We train on $1500$ conflict pairs of $12$ seed entities and all their counterfactual variations, combined with all possible newspaper and person sources, and a subset of government and social media sources.
+\paragraph{Training and test data.} We train on $1500$ conflict pairs of $12$ seed entities and all their counterfactual variations, combined with newspaper and person sources.
 Each example consists of an aligned pair of prompts $(C'_U, C'_R)$: $C'_U$ where $C'_U=(T_A^x, T^y_B)$ and $C'_R$, where we randomly repeat one of the tables.
-We evaluate the final model's $\widehat{SP}$ on a held-out test set of $7223$ conflict pairs consisting of all remaining entities combined with government sources with no templatic or location overlap with the training set, as well as previously unseen social media sources.
+We evaluate the final model's $\widehat{SP}$ on a held-out test set of all conflict pairs from remaining $361$ entities combined with the previously unseen government and social media sources.

 \paragraph{Training objective.} Let $f_t$ be the frozen base model (the teacher), and $f_s$ be the same model with LoRA parameters (the student).
 For a pair $(C'_U,C'_R)$, we obtain both models' normalized token probabilities \textit{A} and \textit{B}.
-We optimize $f_s$ with a weighted loss ($\lambda=0.75$) composed of two Kullback–Leibler divergences as in \citet{qiang-etal-2024-prompt}; the first term constrains $f_s$ to mimic the base model in settings with no repetition, the second penalizes deviations with repeated information:
+We optimize $f_s$ with a weighted loss ($\lambda=0.2$) composed of two Kullback–Leibler divergences as in \citet{qiang-etal-2024-prompt}; the first term constrains $f_s$ to mimic the base model in settings with no repetition, the second penalizes deviations with repeated information:

-\paragraph{Model and optimization setup.} We use early stopping to fine-tune \textsc{Gemma-3-4B}, one of our smallest models, using LoRA \citep{hu2022lora} with conventional parameters.
-After this, we train for $300$ steps on just the first loss term to further retain the original source preferences.
+\paragraph{Model and optimization setup.} We fine-tune \textsc{Gemma-3-4B}, one of our smallest models, using LoRA \citep{hu2022lora} with conventional parameters.
+After this, we train for $200$ steps on just the first loss term to further retain the original source preferences.
+We report averages of 7 seeds with randomly generated held-out training entities each.

 \paragraph{Results}